Protecting commercial crops from flying-fox damage

 It is recommended that landholders attempt to net a portion of their crop each year.

 Catching a disease from a flying-fox is extremely unlikely.
 However, flying-foxes may carry Australian bat lyssavirus.
 Therefore the following precautions should be undertaken:

 - Thick protective gloves should be used when moving dead flying-foxes.

 - If you are bitten or scratched by a flying-fox, thoroughly wash the wound, apply an antiseptic solution and see your doctor immediately.

 Documents to download

-The NPWS policy on flying fox and mitigation of commercial crop damage was developed and implemented for the first time in 2001-02.
-The policy applies to all species of flying-fox known to occur in NSW, including the threatened grey-headed flying-fox and black flying-fox, and the little red flying-fox.
+The policy applies to all species of flying-fox known to occur in NSW, including the threatened grey-headed flying-fox, black flying-fox, and the little red flying-fox.

 What would you like to do next?